NashTech-Labs/scala-solr-akkahttp.g8/README.markdown

+This is a Giter8 template for Neo4j, Akka in Scala.

+sbt new knoldus/scala-solr-akkahttp.g8

 # scala-solr-akkahttp

 This repository contains the basic starter app with update and search operations for Solr With Scala and Akka-http.